Bad (album): Release and commercial reception

 Whilst the hysteria of 'Michaelmania' diminished in the US, overseas it was still in full bloom.
 Bad became the fastest-selling album of all time following its release.
-Besides the US, the album reached number one in twenty-four other countries, including Austria, Canada, Japan, New Zealand, Norway, Sweden, Switzerland and the UK.
+Besides the US, it reached number one in twenty-four other countries, including Austria, Canada, Japan, New Zealand, Norway, Sweden, Switzerland and the UK.
 It also charted at No. 13 in Mexico and at No. 22 in Portugal.
-Within a year of its release, Bad was established as a blockbuster, selling around 18 million copies; this made Jackson the top-selling artist worldwide of 1988.
-It was the best-selling album worldwide of 1987 and of 1988.
-By 1989, sales of Bad reached 20 million, and by 1991 it was the second-best-selling album of all time, behind Thriller, having sold 25 million copies.
-As of today, the album has sold over 35 million copies worldwide, which ranks it within the top 10 best-selling albums ever.
+Within a year of its release, Bad was established as a blockbuster, selling around 18 million copies.
+It was the best-selling album worldwide of 1987, with approximately 11 million copies sold globally that year, and went on to also rank as the best-selling album worldwide in 1988.
+By January 1989, sales of Bad reached 20 million, and by 1991 it was the second-best-selling album of all time, behind Thriller, having sold 25 million copies.
+Bad has sold over 35 million copies worldwide, which ranks it within the top 10 best-selling albums ever.

-In the UK, Bad was greatly successful; it debuted at number one on the UK Albums Chart with 350,000 copies sold in first week sales, a record at that time.
+In the UK, Bad was hugely successful: it debuted at number one on the UK Albums Chart with 350,000 copies sold in first week sales, a record at that time.
 Bad achieved sales of 1.6 million copies under four months in UK, and in the following year it sold 980,000 copies.
 It was the UK's best-selling album of 1987 and third best-selling album of 1989.
 Bad was also the UK's second best-selling album of the 1980s, surpassing Thriller.
 Today, Bad is certified 14 times Platinum in the UK with sales of 4.2 million, making it Jackson's second best-selling album there.
-Bad was also a standout success in France, selling 1.4 million copies; this makes it Diamond certified in the country.
-The album was certified Diamond by the Canadian Recording Industry Association for shipments exceeding 1,000,000 copies in Canada.

-In Europe, the 2001 reissue was certified Platinum by the IFPI for the sales of one million units.
-The album was also certified Platinum by the IFPI for the shipment of over 20,000 copies in Hong Kong.
+Bad was certified diamond in France, selling 1.4 million copies.
+It was also certified diamond by the Canadian Recording Industry Association for shipments exceeding 1,000,000 copies.
+In Europe, the 2001 reissue was certified platinum for sales of one million units.
+Bad was also certified platinum for the shipment of over 20,000 copies in Hong Kong.